popsonghaohai/MLE_HW_haohaisun/project_guidelines.md

 Week 10: Final project demo—showcase your agent!
 Project Rules:

+Community
+Join the course Discord: For Q&A, code sharing, project brainstorming, and peer support.
+Peer Feedback: Comment on at least two peers’ project ideas (via Discord or Canvas discussion).
+MCP & Open Tools: You’ll set up and experiment with tools like MCP (Model Context Protocol) and the latest open-source agents (LangChain, vLLM, etc).
+🛠️ Submission Rules & Best Practices

+Homework:
+Complete all tasks in one repo.
+Submit via Canvas—paste your GitHub repo link for each week’s assignment.
+Project:
+Each project phase (insight, final demo) requires a separate repo submission via Canvas.
+Repo Organization:
+Use clear folders, commit messages, and documentation.
+Cite all outside resources and credit all collaborators.

 All code must be in your own GitHub repo.
 Submit your project repo link via Canvas when prompted.
 All submissions must be your own work—collaboration for discussion and Q&A is encouraged, but code must be original.